Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 Start for free

 Each OrgFlow subscription includes a limited amount of free resources.
-This allowance should be enough to get you up and running, and use OrgFlow to run Salesforce DevOps for a small team.
+This allowance should be enough to get you up and running, and use OrgFlow's powerful DevOps and data features for a small team.

 Additional resources are available on a Pay-as-you-go basis, so you can scale up gradually as your operations grow.